-- a) There are clearly documented job descriptions for all staff. - b) There are orientation and induction programmes for new staff. - c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded. - d) There is annual documented mandatory training (e.g. health and safety and fire). - e) Personnel are trained in all tasks relevant to their work and their competence is recorded. - f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context. - g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment. - h) There is a system of staff appraisal. - i) Where appropriate, staff are registered with a professional or statutory body. - j) There are training and reference manuals available. - k) The establishment is sufficiently staffed to carry out its activities.

-GQ4 There is a systematic and planned approach to the management of records.
+- a) There are clearly documented job descriptions for all staff. - b) There are orientation and induction programmes for new staff. - c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded. - d) There is annual documented mandatory training (e.g. health and safety and fire). - e) Personnel are trained in all tasks relevant to their work and their competence is recorded. - f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context. - g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment. - h) There is a system of staff appraisal. - j) There are training and reference manuals available. - k) The establishment is sufficiently staffed to carry out its activities. - GQ4 There is a systematic and planned approach to the management of records. - a) There are procedures for the creation, identification, maintenance, access, amendment, retention and destruction of records.

-- a) There are procedures for the creation, identification, maintenance, access, amendment, retention and destruction of records. - b) There is a system for the regular audit of records and their content to check for completeness, legibility and accuracy and to resolve any discrepancies found. - c) Written records are legible and indelible.
-Records kept in other formats such as computerised records are stored on a validated system. - d) There is a system for back-up / recovery in the event of loss of computerised records. - e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application. - g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021. - h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells. - i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells. - j) Records are kept of products and material coming into contact with the tissues and / or cells. - k) There are documented agreements with end users to ensure they record and store the data required by Directions 001/2021. - I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred.

-m) In the event of termination of activities of the establishment a contingency plan to ensure records of traceability are maintained for 10 or 30 years as required.
+- b) There is a system for the regular audit of records and their content to check for completeness, legibility and accuracy and to resolve any discrepancies found. - c) Written records are legible and indelible.
+Records kept in other formats such as computerised records are stored on a validated system. - d) There is a system for back-up / recovery in the event of loss of computerised records. - e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application. - f) There are procedures to ensure that donor documentation, as specified by Directions 001/2021, is collected and maintained. - g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021. - h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells. - i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells. - k) There are documented agreements with end users to ensure they record and store the data required by Directions 001/2021. - I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred. - m) In the event of termination of activities of the establishment a contingency plan is in place to ensure raw data and records of traceability are maintained for 10 or 30 years respectively, as required.